Geothermal power: Resources

 The Earth's heat content is about 1E19 TJ.
 This heat naturally flows to the surface by conduction at a rate of 44.2 TW and is replenished by radioactive decay at a rate of 30 TW.
 These power rates are more than double humanity's current energy consumption from primary sources, but most of this power is too diffuse (approximately 0.1 W/m2 on average) to be recoverable.
 The Earth's crust effectively acts as a thick insulating blanket which must be pierced by fluid conduits (of magma, water or other) to release the heat underneath.

 Electricity generation requires high-temperature resources that can only come from deep underground.
 The heat must be carried to the surface by fluid circulation, either through magma conduits, hot springs, hydrothermal circulation, oil wells, drilled water wells, or a combination of these.
 This circulation sometimes exists naturally where the crust is thin: magma conduits bring heat close to the surface, and hot springs bring the heat to the surface.
-If no hot spring is available, a well must be drilled into a hot aquifer.
-Away from tectonic plate boundaries the geothermal gradient is 25–30 °C per kilometre (km) of depth in most of the world, so wells would have to be several kilometres deep to permit electricity generation.
+If a hot spring is not available, a well must be drilled into a hot aquifer.
+Away from tectonic plate boundaries the geothermal gradient is 25 to 30 °C per kilometre (70 to 85 °F per mile) of depth in most of the world, so wells would have to be several kilometres deep to permit electricity generation.
 The quantity and quality of recoverable resources improves with drilling depth and proximity to tectonic plate boundaries.

 In ground that is hot but dry, or where water pressure is inadequate, injected fluid can stimulate production.
 Developers bore two holes into a candidate site, and fracture the rock between them with explosives or high-pressure water.
 Then they pump water or liquefied carbon dioxide down one borehole, and it comes up the other borehole as a gas.
 This approach is called hot dry rock geothermal energy in Europe, or enhanced geothermal systems in North America.
 Much greater potential may be available from this approach than from conventional tapping of natural aquifers.